 Macrominerals

-electrolytes.[3]
+Many elements are essential in quantity; also called "bulk minerals".
+Some are structural, but many play a role as electrolytes.[3]
 Elements with recommended dietary allowance (RDA) greater than 200 mg/day are the following, in alphabetical order (with informal or folk-medicine perspectives in parentheses):

 Calcium, a common electrolyte, but also structural (for muscle and digestive system health, builds bone, neutralizes acidity, clears toxins, helps blood stream)